top of page

 Addressing the Root Cause

 While transnasal sinoscopy effectively treats the sinus infection, it’s still critical to address the primary dental pathology contributing to the problem.
-However, this case illustrates an important principle: Treating the dental issue alone, without addressing the sinus disease, often leads to treatment failure.
+This case illustrates an important principle: treating the dental issue alone, without addressing the sinus disease, often leads to treatment failure.

-Endoscopy allows veterinarians to fully resolve the sinus component before or alongside dental intervention, dramatically improving long-term outcomes.
+Endoscopy allows me to fully resolve the sinus component before or alongside dental intervention.
+This dramatically improves long-term outcomes.

-This diagnostic-first, visualization-based approach is foundational to how we teach equine dentistry at Moore Equine Education.
+This diagnostic-first, visualization-based approach is foundational to how I teach equine dentistry at Moore Equine Education.

 A Skill Worth Learning